zfanli/blog/README.md

 # Richard Zg

+*2018/11/22*

+It looks like still have a lot of works for build even the simplest one.

+But today, I found a convenient tool for build a static site, the VuePress, a SSG or static site generator.

+Even though I haven't experienced Vue, but it looks interesting, and I'm interested in it from long time ago.

+But I have using React for a long time, for build old one of my blog, both of them is awesome!

+For now, my target is to build the simplest one, seems the VuePress is a good choice!

+Just try it!

+So, I have to remove my React develope environment, and initial the project withe VuePress.

+Ok, no more talking, just doing it!

+***

+*2018/11/21*

 For this version, I'm planing to build a simplest site just for show my blog posts.

 It was painful to build and then release a full features blog site that with a beautiful front-end UI and a powerful back-end server.